Texas flooding 911 calls from hard-hit Kerr County released: ‘Distressing’

 “The recordings contain disturbing content, which our community, employees, and family and friends of loved ones lost may find highly distressing,” the police department said in a statement.
 “Listener and audience discretion is advised.”

 Over 130 people were killed in flash flooding across the Hill Country region, including at least 117 in Kerr County, officials said.
-At Camp Mystic, a Christian all-girls sleepaway camp located along the Guadalupe River in Kerr County, 28 people — including 25 campers, two counselors and the camp’s director — died as rapidly rising floodwaters inundated the camp.
+At Camp Mystic, 28 people — including 25 campers, two counselors and the camp’s director — died as rapidly rising floodwaters inundated the camp.

 Thursday’s release follows the release of 911 from other counties in the Hill Country, including Gillespie and Kendall counties.